no2key/freesock/README.md

 freesock is a socks5 server.
 Inspired by [shadowsocks](https://github.com/clowwindy/shadowsocks).

+You can use freesock alone, or build an `SSL over Tcp tunnel` with [freeclient](https://github.com/goofansu/freeclient) (see Implementation).

 # Notice #

 Branch `master` is stable with production quality.

 Branch `ssl-socks` is in beta.
 Welcome to checkout and take a try.

-You can use freesock alone, or with [freeclient](https://github.com/goofansu/freeclient) (see Implementation).

 # Implementation #